 - Talk it out: be honest with the person you choose to speak to.
 If you really just need someone to listen, tell them that.
 If you’re not ready to report the cyberbullying yet, let them know.

 - Ask for help: if you’re ready to report the harassment and need help doing so, be very clear that this is what you want.
 Ask the person what they think the first step should be.
 Learning about your school’s bullying prevention policy is a good place to start.

-- Contact the police: if you’re being physically threatened or feel that your safety is in danger, you can call the police.
+- Contact emergency services: if you’re being physically threatened or feel that your safety is in danger, you can contact the emergency services in your area.

 How to stay safe online